History of Ubisoft in Timeline

 November 2023: Ubisoft Lays Off Employees from VFX and IT Teams

-March 2024: Ubisoft Lays Off Publishing Team Employees
+March 2024: Ubisoft Lays Off Employees from Publishing Teams

-August 2024: Ubisoft Lays Off Employees in San Francisco and Cary
+August 2024: Ubisoft Lays Off Employees from San Francisco and Cary Offices

-In August 2024, Ubisoft laid off 45 employees from its San Francisco and Cary, North Carolina offices as part of ongoing cost-cutting measures.
+In August 2024, Ubisoft laid off 45 employees from its San Francisco and Cary, North Carolina offices.

-In October 2024, one of Ubisoft's shareholders, AJ Investments, sought to have the company purchased by a private equity firm and push out the Guillemot family and Tencent from ownership, citing underperforming sales.
+Around September 2024, one of Ubisoft's shareholders, AJ Investments, stated they were seeking to have the company purchased by a private equity firm and would push out the Guillemot family and Tencent from ownership of the company.

-October 16, 2024: Ubisoft France Employees Strike Over Return-to-Office Policy
+October 2024: Ubisoft Employees in France Strike Over Return-to-Office Policy

 On October 16, 2024, over 700 Ubisoft employees in France began a three-day strike, protesting the company's requirement to return to the office three days a week.
-The strike involved Ubisoft's offices in Paris, Montpellier, Lyon, and Annecy.
+The strike, organized by the STJV union, involved Ubisoft's offices in Paris, Montpellier, Lyon, and Annecy.
+Workers expressed dissatisfaction over a lack of flexibility, salary increases, and profit-sharing.

 November 2024: Assassin's Creed Shadows Delayed

-December 2024: Tencent Considers Majority Stake in Ubisoft
+December 2024: Tencent Seeks Majority Stake in Ubisoft

 In January 2025, Ubisoft closed the Ubisoft Leamington studio and downsized several other studios, resulting in up to 185 staff being laid off as part of ongoing cost-cutting measures.

-February 2025: Assassin's Creed Shadows New Release Date
+February 2025: Delayed Launch of Assassin's Creed Shadows